-But if there’s one thing that’s a consistent bringer of mirth on dear old Auntie, it’s subtitling fails, and there was another corker this week, when BBC Breakfast were unnecessarily rude about the Norfolk town of Cromer:
+But if there’s one thing that’s a consistent bringer of mirth on dear old Auntie, it’s subtitling fails, and there was another corker last September, when BBC Breakfast were unnecessarily rude about the Norfolk town of Cromer:

 Presenter Dan Walker was quick to explain: